Holistic Visual-Textual Sentiment Analysis with Prior Models

 \section{Method}

-To address the challenge of extracting effective visual features for visual-textual sentiment analysis, we propose a new method that takes advantage of the power of pre-trained expert visual encoders and large visual-language pre-trained models for sentiment analysis.
-As Figure~\ref{fig:framework} shows, our framework consists of four main parts: (1) a trainable visual-textual branch for extracting multimodal features directly from the training dataset for sentiment analysis, (2) a visual expert branch for input images, which includes a few effective and diverse visual feature extractors to handle noisy and open-domain images, (3) a CLIP branch for both image and text input that implicitly model the cross-modal correspondence via semantic-level features, and (4) a multimodal feature fusion network to integrate all information and make the sentiment prediction.
-In this section, we will introduce the architecture of each branch and the pre-training procedure.
+Our framework, illustrated in Fig.~\ref{fig:framework}, integrates four primary components: (1) a trainable visual-textual branch to directly extract sentiment features from the dataset, (2) a visual expert branch consisting of four visual feature extractors to capture semantic visual information from open-domain images, (3) a CLIP branch for both image and text inputs to implicitly model the cross-modal correspondence, and (4) a multimodal fusion network to fuse all information and make holistic sentiment prediction.
+This section details each component.

-\subsection{Visual-Textual Branch}
+\subsection{Visual-textual Branch}

-The visual-textual branch aims at extracting sentiment-related features directly from the dataset, which comprises two encoders for the input text and image, respectively.
+The visual-textual branch aims at extracting sentiment-related features directly from the datasets.
+Two networks are adopted to extract features from text and image, respectively.

-\textbf{Text Encoder.} We adopt the BERTweet-large~\cite{bertweet} model as the text encoder, which is pre-trained on 850M English Tweets corpus inspired by the state-of-the-art RoBERTa~\cite{liu2019roberta} model for various NLP tasks.
-BERTweet is a variant of the powerful BERT~\cite{devlin2018bert} architecture.
-BERTweet achieves the best performance on the TweetEval benchmark~\cite{barbieri2020tweeteval}, which aims at predicting the class label of tweet posts.
-Because text sentiment analysis is also a text classification task, we use BERTweet to take advantage of its good performance in extracting sentiment-related features.
-To adapt the BERTweet model for sentiment analysis, we first train the BERTweet model with only the text in the visual-textual sentiment datasets.
-Then, we remove the classification head of the BERTweet model and use the \textit{tanh} activation before the classification head as the text feature.
+\nb{Text Encoder.} We employ BERTweet-large~\cite{bertweet} as the text encoder.
+BERTweet is based on BERT architecture~\cite{devlin2018bert} and was pre-trained using $873$M English tweet.
+It achieves state-of-the-art performance in tweets classification tasks.
+Since the text of visual-textual sentiment datasets originated from social media which is similar to tweets, the text encoder can acquire a strong prior from pre-training.
+We fine-tune the model with the text of the training set to adapt it to sentiment analysis.
+Next, we remove the classification head of the BERTweet model, and utilize the last layer's hidden state of the classification token as the text representation, which is an embedding of $1024$ dimensions.